 Best Time to Trade EUR/USD

-For traders focused on the EUR/USD currency pair, the best time to trade EUR/USD currency pair is typically during the overlap of the London and New York sessions.
+For traders focused on the EUR/USD currency pair, the best time to trade EUR/USD pair is typically during the overlap of the London and New York sessions.
 This timeframe is well-known for its increased volatility and trading volume, offering opportunities to take advantage of price movements.

 It’s a period when market momentum can shift quickly, as traders and financial institutions from both regions are active, making it a prime time for those looking to capitalize on trends and fluctuations in exchange rates.